dhyder04/LOGM655/README.md

 <!-- end list -->

-2.  **Project Report â€“ Due Friday, 8 December (50 pts)** - For this
+2.  **Project Report - Due Friday, 8 December (50 pts)** - For this part
-    part of the project assignment, provide a written report describing your analysis of your text and how it informs on the problem laid out in your project proposal.
+    of the project assignment, provide a written report describing your analysis of your text and how it informs on the problem laid out in your project proposal.
 Focus on insights, trends and analysis.
 This is where you are allowed to put the work youâ€™ve done, but remember this document should flow.
 This document (not including appendices) should be no longer than 20 pages (single spaced), with any charts/graphs relevant to the discussion imbedded and referenced in the body of the document.
 Bulky or large figures or charts and examples of your code should be put into the appendix(cies).
 The format of the report should have at least the following headings:

 <!-- end list -->